 This shift in strategy has fundamentally disrupted the identity governance and access management priorities within companies today.
 And it has required that IGA controls be extended to Platform as a Service (PaaS), Infrastructure as a Service (Iaas), and Software as a Service (Saas), while also ensuring identity governance for systems that remain on-premise can fully support a complex hybrid IT environment.
 The introduction of cloud-based IGA enables organizations to support their new cloud or hybrid environments, and to maintain least privilege access through cloud-enabled or cloud-connected IGA solutions.

 What to Look for in a Cloud IGA Provider

 Organizations that have moved or are looking to make the move to cloud should seek an IGA provider that is flexible enough to work within any infrastructure—whether cloud-based, on premise or hybrid.
 This means from an IGA product perspective, the IGA solution can be fully hosted in the cloud and has been validated to run successfully on cloud.
-The Access Assurance Suite from Core Security is AWS certified and the Visual Identity Suite is entirely cloud-based.
+The Access Assurance Suite from Core Security is AWS certified.

 It also means being able to integrate with other cloud applications—something Core Security has been doing for a long time.
 In fact, we have one of the most robust list of connectors for cloud-based applications, including: